-Most of the things in our world today are really distractions in disguise.
+Many things in our world today seem important, but are really distractions in disguise.

-The internet has become a noisy ground for trolls, sharing of frivolous news pieces, and marketing channel for endless businesses.
+- For example, the internet has become a place for trolls, dissemination ground for fake news, and marketing channel for endless businesses.

 - Advertising has become a big distraction.
 If you live in busy cities like New York, Hong Kong, or Singapore, you are flooded with endless advertisements in malls and walkways, usually suggesting that you need to buy something to feel better about yourself.